I. POLICY STATEMENT

 III.
 DEFINITIONS

-- Bullying – is unwanted, demeaning behavior among students that involves a real or perceived power The behavior is repeated, or is highly likely to be repeated, over time.
+- Bullying – Unwanted, demeaning behavior among students that involves a real or perceived power The behavior is repeated, or is highly likely to be repeated, over time.
 To be considered bullying, the behavior must be intentional and include: 1) an imbalance of power (students who bully use their physical, emotional, social, or academic power to control, exclude, or harm others), and 2) repetition (bullying behaviors happen more than once or are highly likely to be repeated based on evidence gathered).
-Bullying can occur through verbal, physical, or written conduct or electronic communication that creates a hostile educational environment by substantially interfering with a student’s educational benefits, opportunities, or performance, or with a student’s physical or psychological well-being.
+Bullying can occur through verbal, physical, or written conduct or electronic communication that creates a hostile educational environment by substantially interfering with a student’s educational benefits, opportunities, or performance, or with a student’s physical or psychological well- being.

-- Harassment – includes actual or perceived negative actions that offend, ridicule, or demean another student with regard to race, ethnicity, national origin, immigration status, family/parental or marital status, sex, sexual orientation, gender identity, gender expression, religion, ancestry, physical attributes, socioeconomic status, physical or mental ability, or disability.
+- Harassment – Includes actual or perceived negative actions that offend, ridicule, or demean another student with regard to race, ethnicity, national origin, immigration status, family/parental or marital status, sex, sexual orientation, gender identity, gender expression, religion, ancestry, physical attributes, socioeconomic status, physical or mental ability, or disability.

-- School-sponsored activity – any activity that is sponsored, approved, conducted, planned, and /or supervised by PGCPS employees, regardless of the location of the activity or whether the activity is or is not held during the instructional day.
+- School-sponsored activity – Any activity that is sponsored, approved, conducted, planned, and /or supervised by PGCPS employees, regardless of the location of the activity or whether the activity is or is not held during the instructional day.

 IV.
 STANDARDS

-- It is a violation of this Policy for a PGCPS student to engage in bullying, harassment or intimidation on PGCPS property, on a school bus, at school-sponsored activities, or in any manner that substantially disrupts the orderly operation of a school regardless of where the incident occurs.
+- It is a violation of this policy for a PGCPS student to engage in bullying, harassment or intimidation on PGCPS property, on a school bus, at school-sponsored activities, or in any manner that substantially disrupts the orderly operation of a school regardless of where the incident occurs.

 - In addition, the Board prohibits reprisal or retaliation against individuals who report these acts or who are targeted students, witnesses, bystanders, or others with reliable information about an act of bullying, harassment, or intimidation.